fox-archives/fox-night/README.md

 # Fox Night

-Source repository for setting up a private movie sharing website.
+Simple movie sharing and syncing website

 ## Features

 - Simple HTTPS interface for movie-watching
 - Automated infrastructure management with Terraform and Ansible (so you can easily shutdown/start server to save cost)
-- Automated movie syncing
+- Easily change movies and movie metadata

 ## Usage